Pennsylvania Protects Coldwater Fisheries and Water Quality from Climate Change

 To view another case(s) that works to protect water quality and fish habitat, view the Piscataqua National Estuary Program or Minnehaha River case.
 For more information on communities that have adapted to maintain healthy streams for aquatic organisms under changing climate conditions view Vermont Culvert Rebuild Policy, or the Maine Culvert Analysis Case.

-- Pennsylvania Climate Impact Assessment Report to the Department of Environmental Protection (PDF)(350 pp, 12 MB) Exit
+- Pennsylvania Climate Impact Assessment Reports to the Department of Environmental Protection

 - Planning and Management: Programmatic Response to Climate Change and Water